Reading Time: 7 minutes

 Now the company is reportedly testing personalization opportunities to help incentivize customers to make their orders in specific ways.

-Macy’s has proven successful at setting itself apart from other legacy retailers by creating a strong e-commerce presence.
-Back in 2010, the Macy’s website was in shambles.
-Now, it’s a sleek example of e-commerce done right.
+Macy’s has proven successful at setting itself apart from other legacy retailers by creating a strong E-commerce presence.
+Back in 2010, Macy’s website was in shambles.
+Now, it’s a sleek example of E-commerce marketing done right.